'Fans of The Silent Patient will love it' CJ TUDOR

 'Little Disasters takes on another topical and emotive issue with the same skill and command Vaughan showed in Anatomy of a Scandal' Cara Hunter, author of All The Rage

 ‘An emotionally terrifying story.
 Sarah has impressively created characters whose pain and fear is all too real.
-I could not put this book down’ Heidi Parks, author of Now You See Her
+I could not put this book down’ Heidi Perks, author of Now You See Her

 ‘Vaughan explores the darker impulses of motherhood - the fear, fury and despair; the frantic juggling, loss of control and exhaustion - and of course the overwhelming love.
 Refreshingly assured and punchy writing that is sure to hit a nerve’ Lucy Atkins, author of Magpie Lane